d-akara/jslib-safe-objects/README.md

 console.log(s.getAddress().street._ === '513')
 console.log(s.name._ === 'User1')

-// Example using a default value console.log(s.name.noName.noName2.__('name') === 'name')
+// Example using a default value '.__()' is used to specify a default resolution console.log(s.name.noName.noName2.__('name') === 'name')

 // Example resolving to an object